Spring 2021 Solar TV Outages: March 2 – 7

 Our subscribers may notice the effects of the solar outage — blocks or momentary freezing on your TV.
 You might even lose certain channels for a little while.
 Unfortunately, there is nothing we can do to prevent the mighty sun from interfering with your live TV viewing.
 The outages should last no longer than 10-15 minutes per day.
-It’s important to note that internet and phone service will not be impacted by these sun outages.
+It’s important to note that internet and phone services will NOT be impacted by these sun outages.

 How will this affect me?

 What should you do?